JGeek00/crowdsec-monitor-api/README.md

 - **Rate Limiting**: Protection against API abuse (optional)
 - **Security Hardened**: Helmet and CORS configured
 - **Normalized Relations**: Decisions linked to alerts via foreign keys
-- **Optimized Indexes**: Fast queries on common fields
+- **PostgreSQL support**: You can use PostgreSQL instead of SQLite if you prefer it.

 ## Deployment
+1. Choose if you want to use SQLite or PostgreSQL as your database.
+By default SQLite is used and recommended for most deployments.

-1. Get the [provided docker-compose file](https://github.com/JGeek00/crowdsec-monitor-api/blob/master/docker-compose.yml).
-I recommend adding the ``crowdsec-monitor-api`` block on the same docker-compose file where you have your existing CrowdSec instance.
+1. Get the [provided docker-compose file (SQLite)](https://github.com/JGeek00/crowdsec-monitor-api/blob/master/docker-compose.yml) or the [PostgreSQL one](https://github.com/JGeek00/crowdsec-monitor-api/blob/master/docker-compose-postgres.yml) I recommend adding the ``crowdsec-monitor-api`` block on the same docker-compose file where you have your existing CrowdSec instance.
 2. Generate a random key: ``openssl rand -hex 32``
 3. Create the machine on CrowdSec.
 Open a terminal inside the CrowdSec container and run: ``cscli machines add crowdsec-monitor --password <generated_key> -f /dev/null``.
 4. On the docker-compose file, replace the `<crowdsec container_name>` string with the value that you have given to the `container_name` parameter on the CrwodSec container.